 Another reality: after the pandemic ends, industrial marketers are not eager to return to previous tactics.
 Some 89% of those who are developing new digital selling models are “very likely” or “somewhat likely” to retain them.

-The digital world is far more fragmented, and the buying cycle far more complicated, than the legacy models.
+The digital marketing world is far more fragmented, and the buying cycle far more complicated, than the legacy models.
 Say what you will about trade shows and personal sales networks, but savvy sales people knew where their leads came from.

 Your competitors also are getting more sophisticated about their marketing and what channels are working for them.
 A manufacturer with some marketing savvy can make great headway if their competitors are not keeping pace.